kgdunn/pid-book/univariate-review/univariate-review.rst

 				\bar{w} - 6.81								&\leq& \mu_w 				&\leq&  \bar{w} + 6.81
 			\end{array}

-	The :math:`c_t` value for the paired case is from the t-distribution with 8 degrees of freedom, a value of around 2.3.
+	The :math:`c_t` value for the paired case is from the :math:`t`-distribution with 8 degrees of freedom, a value of around 2.3.

 	The key result of this question is that the confidence interval for the paired case is tighter (narrower) than the confidence interval from the unpaired case.
 Given that the true result was one of no significant difference, it implies that :math:`\mu_A = \mu_B` and that :math:`\mu_w = 0`.
 The tighter confidence interval comes purely from the fact that the standard deviation used for the paired case is smaller, :math:`\sqrt{\dfrac{79}{9}}` *vs* the :math:`\sqrt{86 \left(\dfrac{1}{9} + \dfrac{1}{9}\right)}` from the unpaired case.
 This is not due to the variances, since :math:`\sqrt{86} \approx \sqrt{79}`, i.e. (9.27 vs 8.88), but rather due to the fact that that unpaired standard deviation is multiplied by :math:`\sqrt{2/9}`, while the paired standard deviation is multiplied by :math:`\sqrt{1/9}`.